arp242/goatcounter/README.markdown

 ### Development

-1. Install it with `GO111MODULE=on go get zgo.at/goatcounter/cmd/goatcounter`.
+1. Install it with:

+       $ git clone git@github.com:zgoat/goatcounter.git
+       $ cd goatcounter
+       $ go build ./cmd/goatcounter

-   This will put a self-contained binary at `~/go/goatcounter`.
+   This will put a self-contained binary at `goatcounter`.
+You can optionally reduce the binary size a bit (from ~18M to ~5M) with `strip` and/or `upx`.

 2. Run `~/go/goatcounter`.
 This will run a development environment on http://localhost:8081